alexewerlof/TagCounter/README.md

 * Better messaging by using the i18n
 * Use the all_frames from https://developer.chrome.com/extensions/content_scripts to count tags from all frames
-* Sync the version from package.json to manifest.json (or vice versa) Y Add CSS to the table
+* Sync the version from package.json to manifest.json (or vice versa)
+* Introduce TagCounter on EchoJS
+* Possibly write an article for SitePoint about how to make Chrome Apps and use TagCounter as a use-case Y Move tag visibility check outside the loop (it's also a todo on TagCounter-content-script.js) Y Investigate if it's possible to shrink TagCounter-content-script.js even more Y Rename counter.js to tagcounter.js for identification Y Add CSS to the table
 Y How to manage big tables?
 Scroll.
 C Use badge to show number of tags